Thermal Comfort

 Research from the Lawrence Berkeley National Laboratory indicates that performance declines by 2% for each degree ABOVE 77°F and by 4.7% for each degree BELOW 70°F. The ideal temperature for a meeting room is between 68°F and 77°F, depending on the participants.
 This is why it’s ideal to provide access to meeting room temperature controls.
 Giving team members control over their personal thermal comfort can increase productivity.
 In fact, West Bends Mutual Insurance Company found a 2.8% increase in claims processor performance when employees were provided with control of over-desk temperature.

-The bottom line is that if you expect your employees to have a successful meeting, you need to realize that temperature has a profound affect on memory, creative thinking, concentration, and other cognitive functions.
+The bottom line is that if you expect your employees to have a successful meeting, you need to realize that temperature has a profound effect on memory, creative thinking, concentration, and other cognitive functions.
 We recommend leaving it up to the meeting participants to determine the optimal temperature for their group.
 In addition, meeting organizers should consider the ideal temperature for the entire group, rather than their own personal preference.

 Lighting